Does my child need insurance?

 Why is hospitalisation insurance important?

 We often relate deteriorating health to age as we seem to agree that our body gives us more problems as we grow older.
-However, according to data published by Ministry of Health (MOH), in 2018, the hospital admission rate for children before 5 years old is comparable to the admission rate of seniors in their 70s.
-This might sound worrying to some parents already.
+“However, according to data published by Ministry of Health (MOH), in 2020, children 14 and under make up over 10% of acute hospital admissions, not an insignificant figure.”
 Knowing that our children are curious by nature, we know that it is impossible to keep them away from all accidents and viruses.
 So what should we do?

 Fortunately, every Singaporean new-born is covered by MediShield Life from birth.
 MediShield Life is a basic health insurance that helps pay for large hospital bills and selected medical treatments.
 It covers not only hospital room charges, but certain surgical treatments and operations as well.
-Here’s a quick summary of what your child is covered for under MediShield Life.

 Inpatient ward charges of up to $700/day.
 This is pegged to the rate of B2/C-type ward in public hospitals.
 Surgical treatments and procedures of up to $2,000.
-Outpatient treatments such as chemotherapy, radiotherapy etc., and Most importantly, all pre-existing conditions are
+Outpatient treatments such as chemotherapy, radiotherapy etc and Most importantly, all pre-existing conditions are

 covered, including congenital and neonatal conditions.